abstrnoah/abstrnoah.github.io/wiki/vim.md

 * Windows, buffers, tabs, splitting (`:help windows`, `buffers`, `tabpage`, `usr_07`, `usr_08`)
-    * I'll emphasise the relevant mental model: Windows are contained in tabs, not the other way around.
+    * I'll emphasise the associated __mental model__: Windows are contained in tabs, not the other way around.
 A single buffer can be opened in in multiple windows, or no windows at all.
 Thus, don't hesitate to create/destroy windows and tabs frequently; the actual buffer (along with current location and undo history) will remain in memory.

 * Text objects (`:help 04.8`)
-    * This is one of Vim's most powerful feature---it's ability to recognise the *structure* of text.
+    * This is one of Vim's most powerful features---it's ability to recognise text *structure*.
 Basic examples are the "word", "sentence", and "paragraph" text objects; but there are many more, including language-specific text objects (for example, the [vimtex] plugin introduces a LaTeX environment text object).

 * Completion (`:help ins-completion`)
     * This is something many folks think requires a plugin.
 In fact, Vim has solid built-in completion support.
-If you want some more power, then read `:help ctags` and `tags`.
+In a similar vein, you might want to read about tags (requires external binary); see `:help ctags` and `tags`.

 ## plugins and further customisation

 Okay soapbox time:
 * Use plugins as little as possible.
-Do some research before intalling plugins to determine if Vim can solve your problem with builtins.
+Do some research before installing plugins to determine if Vim can already solve your problem.
 * When you do use plugins, look for those that do things the "Vim way" rather than ones that try to emulate other tools.
 In particular,
     * Plugins should implement relevant text objects ([vimtex] is a great example of this done correctly).
 (In contrast, I've seen some plugins that try "re-implementing" text objects which tends to come at a performance cost.
-    * Plugins should not overwrite existing mappings, or make mapping optional/configurable.
-Ideally, plugins should map all their maps to "virtual" `<plug>` maps that can then be mapped by the user (see `:help
+    * Plugins should not overwrite existing mappings; they should make their mappings optional or configurable.
+Ideally, plugins should map to "virtual" `<plug>` maps that can then be mapped by the user (see `:help
-      <Plug>`).
+      <Plug>`) as needed.
     * Plugins should follow the Unix philosophy of "do one thing well".
 Plugins that try to do highlighting, navigation, completions, etc. all at once tend to be a pain to work with and conflict with pre-existing